ASH Ambassador Program

 The program’s initial focus will be to encourage underrepresented minority trainees to apply for ASH’s mentored programs, but it will eventually expand to include all trainees.

+While having an ASH Ambassador already at the institution is not an excluding factor, it is considered during the selection process.
 View a list of all inaugural participants in the ASH Ambassador program.

 - Improve hematology trainee and faculty awareness of ASH’s career development and training programs.
 This effort will initially focus on promoting, identifying, and recruiting underrepresented minority trainees to the ASH Minority Recruitment Initiative.